 HR zones have been added to all factory and customized sport modes that track heart rate.

-The heart rate zone gauge (as shown in the photo here) is visible on all data displays, both factory modes and custom modes tracking HR, making it easy to monitor the current intensity of your activity
+The heart rate zone gauge is visible on all data displays, both factory modes and custom modes tracking HR, making it easy to monitor the current intensity of your activity

 A separate HR zone screen can be viewed in factory (default) sport modes showing cumulative time in different HR zones during the activity.